Enhamed Enhamed

 Enhamed Enhamed Mohamed Yahdih (born 11 September 1987 in Las Palmas, Canary Islands) is a Paralympic swimmer from Spain.
 He is an B1/S11 type swimmer.

 Personal

 Enhamed is blind.
 A motivational speaker, Enhamed likes to describe the moment that he became blind at the age of eight, as "the day I won my blindness".
-His family immigrated to Spain from Morocco.
+His family immigrated to Spain from Western Sahara.

 Swimming

 A vision impaired swimmer, he has a "tapper" who taps him so he knows when he has to initiate a turn in the water.

 In 2010, he raced at the Tenerife International Open.
 Before the 2010 Adapted Swimming World Championship in the Netherlands, he went to a swimming camp with the national team that was part of the Paralympic High Performance Program (HARP Program).
 He raced at the 2011 IPC European Swimming Championships in Berlin, Germany.